 Index searching in Python list is of order O(n).
 Which means it doesn’t become slower and slower with the size of the list.

 Index search in Python lists have a linear time-complexity.

-Use start and end parameters to speed up index search.
+Use start and end parameters to speed up the index search.

-One way to improve the search is specifying the start and end parameters.
+One way to improve the search is to specify the start and end parameters.
 For instance, by setting the start value as 999,000 and the end value as 1,000,000, we can narrow the search to only 1000 elements.